-With respect to total imports, the data shows significant increases in the subject products with total imports rising by 59.4% from 1999 to 2003.
+With respect to total imports, the data shows imports of the subject products trending up with total imports rising by 5.5 percent from 1999 to 2003.
 Imports from China of the subject products have been restrained by a quota.
 China has had very high fill rates under its quota for the subject products in every year since 1999.
-The quota applicable to the subject product from China is about 2.4 million dozen per year.
+The quota applicable to the subject products from China was about 2.3 million dozen in 2003.

-3 A description of each organization and its membership is included in Exhibit 1.
+&lt;sup>3 A description of each organization and its membership is included in Exhibit 1.

-4 Office of Textile and Apparel, International Trade Administration, U.S. Department of Commerce.
+&lt;sup>4 Office of Textile and Apparel, International Trade Administration, U.S. Department of Commerce.

-Chart 1 - Total US Imports 338 and 339
+Chart 1 - Total US Imports 340 and 640